 - Integrations.
 If you’re using multiple customer service tools (or sales tools), you may want to link them together, exchanging data and relying on the same banks of information.
 Not all apps work well together, so consider available integrations carefully.
 Similarly, some apps are self-contained, with built-in options for almost any feature you need.

 - Measuring and analysis.
 One of the most important features of any customer service tool is its ability to help you measure and analyze your performance.
 Which customer service tactics are working well for you?
 Which interactions seem to play out best?
 Which of your agents are excelling, and which ones are struggling?
+For more, see our comprehensive guide to customer service analytics.

 - Appropriate costs.
 Finally, you’ll need to think about the cost of each tool.
 It may be brilliantly designed, and it may have all the features you’re looking for, but is it going to completely wreck your customer service budget?
 Consider your return on investment (ROI) here; how much are you paying, how much time are you saving, and how much could you increase long-term customer loyalty?